The loss of HMS Queen Charlotte, 1800

 During the twentieth century, damage-control was to become a naval discipline in itself, and was to result in many epics of courage.
 In earlier centuries such response was on a much more ad-hoc basis but the bravery and self-reliance of the crews involved were no less than those of later generations.
 One shining example of such heroism was provided by the young Lieutenant George Dundas in 1800, though it was not enough to prevent the loss of HMS Queen Charlotte.

-In my blog of December 19th 2017 (click here to read it) I dealt with the disaster that overcame the line-of battle ship HMS Royal George, named after King George III, in 1782.
+In another blog I dealt with the disaster that overcame the line-of battle ship HMS Royal George, named after King George III, in 1782 (Click here to read it).
 Naming ships after the royal family of the time was to prove unfortunate since, 18 years later, on March 16th 1800, a newer ship, named HMS Queen Charlotte after the king’s wife, was to meet a no less spectacular end.

 The Charlotte in the thick of it during the Battle of the Glorious First of June – painting by Philip James de Loutherbourg (1740-1812)

 Laid down in the same year as the Royal George was lost, MMS Queen Charlotte’s completion was to prove a lengthy affair as the fleet was run down in the aftermath of the American War of Independence.
 She was finally launched in 1790 when developments in France were making the prospects of a new war seemed more likely by the month.
 At 2286 tons, 190 ft length, and carrying a 100-gun armament, she was, next to the Ville de Paris, a captured French vessel taken into Royal Navy service, the largest British ship afloat.
 After war broke out again with France she was to serve as Admiral Lord Howe’s flagship at the Battle of the Glorious First of June in 1794 and the following year she was present at the controversial Battle of Groix, a British partial victory off the coast of Brittany.